 The browser you are using is out of date and is no longer supported.
 To view and use this site correctly, please update your browser to the latest version.

-Stone bishops and knightsStone effigies of former bishops and earls grace the choir.
+Figures in stoneElgin has more medieval memorials than any other Scottish cathedral.
 Undoubtedly the finest is that of Bishop John Winchester (1435–60), shown in his mass vestments.
 Close beside him in the south choir chapel is the stone effigy of Alexander Gordon, 1st Earl of Huntly, who died at Huntly Castle in 1470.